 He has also directed several commercials, awareness campaigns, music videos, documentary films and short films.

-A blogger and active writer, his first book (A Kiosk Guy: A Journey in Search of the Handlebars) is out in bookstores and has topped several best selling lists.
-Amr Salama has also written many articles published in several newspapers and magazines.
+A blogger and active writer, his first book (A Kiosk Guy: A Journey in Search of the Handlebars) as well as his second (Return to Sender: Short Stories, Sort of) are out in bookstores and have topped several best selling lists.
+Amr Salama also has articles published in several newspapers and magazines.

 The Abu Dhabi International Film Festival; won Best Actor for Maged AlKidwany and Best Arab Director in the New Horizons competition